paddywide/ExchangeServiceAPI/Readme.txt

 This solution uses clean Architecture, MediatR and fluentValidation.
 There is an issue of when I setup FluentValidation, and cause it doesn't work.
+To run the solution, just run it, and then you should be able to see Swagger.

 Improvement:
   1. The url should be store in the config, not in the source code.